kirillplatonov/shopify-hotwire-sample/README.md

 ![Shopify Hotwire Sample](.github/assets/preview.png)

 > The old App Bridge 1 sample can be found in `app-bridge-1` branch.
+> The old App Bridge 2 sample can be found in `app-bridge-2` branch.

+## Dependencies

+- Redis
+- Postgres

 ## OAuth Tunnel in Development